Variational quantum simulation of the imaginary-time Lyapunov control for accelerating the ground-state preparation: Introduction

-To this end, we propose an imaginary-time Lyapunov control theory for the ground-state preparation in this work.
-Firstly, we discuss the essential differences between the real- and imaginary-time versions of the control theory.
-For the ground-state preparations, the imaginary time control generally admits more lenient conditions on the selection of control Hamiltonians to facilitate a given state transition.
-Secondly, as expected, a properly driven ITE can converge to the ground state faster than an undriven ITE.
-For small-gap systems reported in this work, we show cases that a driven ITE can even converge exponentially faster.
-Finally, to make this method compatible with the limitation of the NISQ hardware, we formulate a time-dependent variational simulation of the driven ITE.
+We propose an imaginary-time Lyapunov control theory for ground-state preparation in this work.
+First, we theoretically discuss how steered Hamiltonian can speed up the ground state convergence.
+Then, we show a proper QITC can converge to the ground state faster than a QITE.
+For small-gap systems\cite{Campo2012} such as examples on molecules reported in this work, we showcase that a QITC can even converge orders of magnitude faster than the standard QITE, suggesting an exponential-like acceleration.
+Secondly, we discuss the essential differences between the real- and imaginary-time control theory.
+For the ground-state preparations, the quantum imaginary time control (QITC) generally admits more lenient conditions on selecting control Hamiltonian to facilitate a given state transition.
+Thirdly, to make this method compatible with the limitation of the NISQ hardware, we formulate a time-dependent variational simulation of the QITC.
 Hence, one derives a new set of equations for time-dependent updates of parameters for an ansatz circuit.
-In addition, through numerical examples, we demonstrate that the newly proposed variational version of the driven ITE not only converges faster than the standard variational ITE but also manifest higher robustness against noises of moderate strength.
-With a properly chosen set of driven Hamiltonian, the variational simulation of the driven ITE does not incur many measurement overheads.
+Finally, we test various systems like the diatomic molecules, 2D Heisenberg model, Sherrington–Kirkpatrick model, and a spin model constructed from a 3-SAT annealing problem to ensure the existence of the speedup is general among many different cases.
+In addition, through numerical examples, we also demonstrate that the newly proposed variational version of the QITC not only converges faster than the standard variational QITE but also manifests higher robustness against noises of moderate strength.
+With a properly chosen set of control Hamiltonians, the variational simulation of the QITC does not incur many measurement overheads.
 For instance, if one chooses $H_d$ that commutes with the constituting Pauli terms in $H_p$ then one can significantly minimize the number of measurement overheads.
-As discussed before, imaginary-time control for the ground-state preparation has admits a much more relaxed conditions for the selection of $H_d$.